What is encryption?

 Problems with sector-level encryption

-- Using a dongle to store the key, assuming that the user will not allow the dongle to be stolen with the laptop/desktop
+- Using a dongle to store the key, assuming that the user will not allow to steal the dongle with the laptop/desktop

 - Using a boot-time driver that can ask for a password from the user